vuejs/vitepress/docs/guide/getting-started.md

 └─ package.json
 ```

-Then, try to access `http://localhost:3000/getting-started` and you should see the content of `getting-started` is shown.
+Then, try to access `http://localhost:5173/getting-started.html` and you should see the content of `getting-started.md` is shown.

 This is how VitePress works basically.
 The directory structure corresponds with the URL path.
 You add files, and just try to access it.